Skip to main content

 What makes working systems reliable in production?

-When AI starts failing across teams, the issue usually isn't the model.
-It's that the thinking was never structured — decisions, context, ownership, review.
+When AI works in one workflow but starts failing across teams, the problem is usually not the model.
+It is unclear decisions, context, ownership, and review.

 If this sounds familiar, the thinking wasn't structured before the tools arrived.